alaybey/sychat/README.md

- I created that app at 2016 but i didn't add to my github repos.
+ I created that app at 2016 but i wasn't add to my github repos.